edrewitz/edrewitz/README.md

 iv) Preserves system memory by clearing out old data files with each new data download combined with the option for users to clear out their computer's recycle/trash bin with each run.

-5) [**shapeography**](https://pypi.org/project/shapeography/) - A Python library that both a client that downloads various shapefiles and GEOJSON files from the web and processes these geometry files.
-Users can also process locally hosted shapefiles and GEOJSON files.
-Also works for those on VPN/PROXY connections.
+5) [**shapeography**](https://pypi.org/project/shapeography/) - An open source Python package that has a client that automates the download and installation of cartographic files (has VPN/PROXY connection support).
+Also has tools to unzip these files and extract data from these cartographic files (i.e. .shp and .geojson files).

 <img src="https://github.com/edrewitz/shapeography/blob/main/Thumbnails/86506Livingston-Rev-Base.jpg?raw=true" width="200" alt="Alt text" /> <img src="https://github.com/edrewitz/WxData/blob/1be590e9a16033974a592d8cf99f3cd521f95e0b/icons/python%20logo.png?raw=true" width="200" alt="Alt text" />